llcawc/mockup/README.md

 Default directory:

 - For development source files: `src`,
-- For server and production: `dist` (will be created after run "dev" or "build")
+- For server and production: `dist` (will be created after run "build")

 ## Commands